 ·From Memory (1966)

-Malik Feroz Khan Noon was married to an Austrian named Victoria Rikhy Noon who was also a famous politician and social activist.
-He died in his ancestral village of Nurpur Noon, Sargodha District, on 7 December 1970, where he is buried.
+Malik Feroz Khan Noon married an Austrian named Victoria Rikhy Noon who was also a famous politician and social activist.
+He died in his ancestral village of Nurpur Noon, Sargodha District, on 7 December 1970, where he buried.